'Culture of brutality' in Chicago jail charged in lawsuit

-CHICAGO Prisoners at Cook County Jail in Chicago live in fear due to a "culture of brutality and lawlessness" that subjects them to physical abuse by guards, charged a lawsuit filed in federal court in Chicago on Thursday.
+CHICAGO Prisoners at Chicago's Cook County Jail live in fear due to a "culture of brutality and lawlessness" that subjects them to physical abuse by guards, a civil rights lawsuit filed in federal court in Chicago said on Thursday.

 Some 62,573 people are detained in the jail each year, most of them awaiting trial, the lawsuit noted, adding that jail inmates represent 1.2 percent of the total population of Cook County.

-"A lack of professionalism and a violent, sadistic, cruel and sometimes racist and homophobic bravado pervades the ranks," of the officers working in the prison, the lawsuit charged.
+"A lack of professionalism and a violent, sadistic, cruel and sometimes racist and homophobic bravado pervades the ranks," of the officers working in the prison, the lawsuit said.

-Attorneys with the Roderick MacArthur Justice Center at Northwestern University School of Law filed the lawsuit, which seeks class-action status, asks that the court prevent the county from subjecting prisoners to unlawful practices and policies, and seeks unspecified damages.
+Attorneys with the Roderick MacArthur Justice Center at Northwestern University School of Law filed the lawsuit, which seeks class-action status, asking that the court prevent the county from subjecting prisoners to unlawful practices and policies.
+It seeks unspecified damages.

+Cook County Sheriff Thomas Dart, who was named as a defendant along with Cook County Board President Toni Preckwinkle, called the lawsuit outrageous and without merit in a news conference on Thursday posted on the Chicago Tribune website.

+Monitors were appointed as part of a 2010 agreed order with the U.S. Department of Justice, which had sued the county over jail conditions.
+Monitors file twice yearly reports "which do not appear to support these allegations," said Kristen Mack, a spokeswoman for Preckwinkle.

 A representative for the union for jail officers was not immediately available for comment.